 Be In Control of Your Asthma

 If your asthma is under control, you should not be experiencing symptoms – even on the coldest days or when exercising vigorously.
-Yet, about 60 per cent of asthmatics in North America are not managing their disease well.
-Greenwald admonishes: “Everybody still relies on emergency treatment, and that’s not the way to go.”
+Yet, a majority of asthmatics are not managing their disease well.
+Greenwald admonishes: “Too many still rely on emergency treatment, and that’s not the way to go.”

 So if you know the cold causes you grief, speak to your doctor, amend your asthma action plan, and breathe easy.

-First published in Allergic Living magazine. © Copyright AGW Publishing Inc.
+First published in Allergic Living magazine.
+To subscribe affordably, click here.